-In July 2008, NewSchool was acquired by Laureate Education, Inc., a global network of more than 70 accredited campus-based and online universities offering undergraduate and graduate degree programs to more than 1,000,000 students around the world.
+In July 2008, NewSchool was acquired by Laureate Education, Inc., a global network of more than 60 institutions offering undergraduate and graduate degree programs to more than 1,000,000 students around the world.
 NewSchool’s highly regarded architecture and design programs complement Laureate’s global network of higher education institutions.

 In 2014, NewSchool was awarded regional accreditation by the WASC Senior College and University Commission.

-In 2016, NewSchool received a 8 year re-accreditation by National Architectural Accrediting Body (NAAB) for its B. Architecture, First Professional Degree and M. Arch, First Professional Degree.
+In 2016, NewSchool received an 8-year re-accreditation by National Architectural Accrediting Board (NAAB) for its Bachelor of Archictecutre, First Professional Degree and Master of Architecture, First Professional Degree.